StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 To fix this you could try to:
 1. loosen the range of package versions you've specified
-2. remove package versions to allow pip attempt to solve the dependency conflict" the pip install command ran in the terminal without problems.
+2. remove package versions to allow pip attempt to solve the dependency conflict" the pip install command ran in the terminal without problems. "

+Further tinkering with version dependencies with the help of ChatGPT resolved all dependency issues.
+(Here I was confused whether to keep the original requirements.txt and pip freeze an additional requirements file with everything correctly pip installed and that's actually what we do!)
+[A requirements.txt for development](/requirements-dev.txt) is created using pip freeze including the current working versions to ensure reproducibility.
+This is the requirements file that is used in the CI/CD pipeline.
+The -c flag with the constraints file is thus removed.
+Here is the constraints file for future refence: https://raw.githubusercontent.com/apache/airflow/constraints-2.3.0/constraints-3.8.txt

 ### Infrastructure as Code with Terraform